morze00/QFS_kinematics/README.md

 using prescription by Cugnon et al.  NIM in Physics Research B 111(1996) 215-220 Pass '--cugnon' flag to use the parameterization, otherwise isotropic NN scattering will be used by default.

-Pass '--direct-kinematics' flag to simulate in direct kinematics the scattering of of a beam-like proton "i" on a cluster/nucleon "a" bound inside the target nucleus A, which is at rest.
+Pass '--direct-kinematics' flag to simulate in direct kinematics the scattering of of a beam-like nucleon "i" on a cluster/nucleon "a" bound inside the target nucleus A, which is at rest.
 By default, inverse kinematics and (p,2p) reactions are assumed (if no flag is set).

+Use '--ppn' or '--nnp' flag to simulate QFS scattering of a bound neutron (or proton) 'a' from proton (or neutron) probe 'i'.

 See output tree variables for the kinematics of the particles 1, 2 and B in the lab and CM frames.